gfalgueras/arumu/README.md

 ## ✨ Key Features

-- 🔌 **Direct Connection to MySQL**: Connect securely to your local or remote databases.
 - 📝 **Advanced SQL Editor**: Write queries with smart auto-completion and syntax highlighting.
 - 🎨 **Modern User Interface**: A polished and responsive user experience, powered by Vue and TailwindCSS.
 - ⚡ **High Performance**: Designed for efficient queries and reduced loading times.